 I considered broadcasting for a while, before eventually settling on writing instead.

-In any event, I couldn't pass up a chance to sit in the booth and experience
+In any event, I couldn't pass up a chance to sit in the booth and experience what calling a game was actually like.
+It didn't matter that the Internet stream I was announcing for might only be heard by a few dozen people -- if that.

 So I started to prepare.
 I asked around for advice.
 Darrell Henry, the York Revolution's outstanding radio guy, seemed to sum up everyone's words: Don't try to do too much.
 Keep it simple.